Waiheke Island: Population

 Waiheke Island SA3 statistical area, which also includes the smaller islands of the Hauraki Gulf, such as Ponui Island, Pakihi Island and Rotoroa Island, none of which have a substantial population, covers 112.17 km2.
 It had an estimated population of as of with a population density of people per km^{2}.

 Most people live close to the western end, or near the isthmus between Huruhi Bay and Oneroa Bay, which at its narrowest is only 600 m wide.
 The settlements of Oneroa and Blackpool are the furthest west, followed by Palm Beach, Surfdale, and Ostend.
 Further east lies Onetangi, on the northern coast of the wide Onetangi Bay.
 To the south of this on the opposing coast is Whakanewha Regional Park, Whakanewha, and Ōmiha (also called 'Rocky Bay').
 Much of the eastern half of the island is privately owned farmland and vineyards, with a small settlement at Orapiu.

 Waiheke is a popular holiday spot, and during the main summer season, especially around Christmas and Easter, its population increases substantially due to the number of holiday homes being rented out, corporate functions and dance parties at vineyards and restaurants, the Wine Festival and the Jazz Festival and weekend trippers from around the country and the world.
 The population increases significantly, almost all homes and baches are full and a festive atmosphere exists.

-A downside of tourism is that short-term "Airbnb" type-accommodation is said to be causing a shortage of homes available for locals to rent on a long-term basis, leading to a housing crises.
+A downside of tourism is that short-term "Airbnb" type-accommodation is said to be causing a shortage of homes available for locals to rent on a long-term basis, leading to a housing crisis.
 Some have suggested this has been caused by overseas residents returning to their homes as a result of the COVID-19 pandemic and other international pressures.
 The island has the fourth highest homeless population of any local board in the Auckland region, despite having one of the lowest overall populations.
-While the number of homeless people per capita is high, over a third of the island's houses are unoccupied, and overtourism is blamed.
-This situation has led to growing calls for short-stay rental regulations to be introduced.
+While the number of homeless people per capita is high, over a third of the island's houses are unoccupied, because they are consented as short-term visitor accommodation and not long-term housing.
+There are more than 250 Visitor Accommodation Units (VAUs).
+This situation has led to growing calls for changes to the local rental regulations to be introduced.